Introduction

 The following decade saw Saladin engaged in what historians call his “wars of unification”—campaigns against fellow Muslim rulers who resisted his authority.
 He portrayed himself not as a conqueror but as a unifier preparing the Muslim world to reclaim Jerusalem.
 His campaigns targeted Aleppo (1174-1183) in a prolonged struggle against Zengid rivals, and Mosul and northern Mesopotamia (1182-1186) to secure his eastern flank and gain control of vital resources.

 Throughout these campaigns, Saladin demonstrated the strategic patience that characterized his leadership.
 Rather than destroying rival Muslim armies completely, he often incorporated defeated forces into his own military, turning former enemies into allies.
-He used marriage alliances to cement political relationships and recognized the Abbasid Caliph’s authority to gain religious legitimacy.
+He used marriage alliances to cement political relationships—he himself married the widows of defeated rulers to bind their families to his.
+He recognized the Abbasid Caliph’s authority to gain religious legitimacy, always framing his wars as holy jihad against the Crusaders, not mere territorial ambition.
 By 1186 CE, he controlled a unified realm stretching from Egypt through Arabia and Syria to Mesopotamia.

 The Battle of Hattin: The Masterstroke That Changed the Holy Land